Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Conclusion

 \section{Conclusion}

-In this work, we have shown the efficiency of entanglement properties to signal both first-order and infinite-order phase transitions in a long-range quantum spin model.
-Specifically, we have shown that the entanglement spectrum contains sufficient information to fully determine the quantum phase diagram of the LRXXZ model, and precisely locate the corresponding phase transitions, versus the anisotropy and long-range parameters.
-Geometrical entanglement signals the AFM--SRXY and SRXY--FM transitions, reminiscent of the short-range XXZ model, but shows a smooth behavior at the onset of genuine long-range effects, namely across the SRXY-LRXY transition.
+In this paper, we have shown that the entanglement properties, and more precisely the entanglement spectrum, are instrumental in determining both first-order and infinite-order phase transitions in a long-range quantum spin model.
+Specifically, we have shown that the entanglement spectrum contains sufficient information to fully determine the quantum phase diagram of the LRXXZ model, and locate the corresponding phase transitions, vs the anisotropy and long-range parameters.
+In contrast, geometrical entanglement signals the AFM--SRXY and SRXY--FM transitions, reminiscent of the short-range XXZ model, but shows a smooth behavior at the onset of genuine long-range effects, namely across the SRXY-LRXY transition.
 We have found that, within the XY phase, the entanglement spectrum exhibits a remarkable self-similarity, which allows us to map the long-range model onto its short-range counterpart.
-The latter can be exploited in combination with RG theory to precisely locate the AFM--SRXY and SRXY--LRXY phase transitions from the breakdown of LL theory.
+The latter can be exploited in combination with RG theory to locate the AFM--SRXY and SRXY--LRXY phase transitions from the breakdown of LL theory.
 The AFM, SRXY, and FM phases hence obtained are reminiscent of the short-range XXZ model, while the LRXY phase is characterized by emerging long-range effects and continuous symmetry breaking.
-The obtained phase diagram is in excellent agreement with our numerical calculations using tensor-network approaches, as well as with previous results.
+The obtained phase diagram is in good agreement with our numerical calculations using tensor-network approaches, as well as with previous results.

 We have further shown that the self-similarity identified in the entanglement properties extends to both the geometrical entanglement and the Luttinger parameter in the SRXY phase.
 In contrast, the speed of sound, which defines the energy scale of LL theory exhibits a different rescaling with the long-range parameter.
 Finally, we have checked the validity of LL theory by comparing estimates of the Luttinger parameter from various Rényi entropies and correlation functions, which all agree within the SRXY phase.